On the Choice of Test Statistic for Conditional Moment Inequalities: Primitive Conditions and Minimax Bounds

+This section gives primitive conditions for the interval regression model described in the Introduction, which falls into the setup of this paper with $W_i=(X_i,W_i^L,W_i^H)$ and $m(W_i,\theta)=(W_i^H-(1,X_i')\theta,(1,X_i')\theta-W_i^L)'$.
+First, I prove Theorem \ref{int_reg_second_deriv_thm}.
+Then, I give conditions under which the assumptions in the main text hold with $\gamma=1$.

-\begin{theorem} Under Assumption \ref{int_reg_assump}, Assumptions \ref{smoothness_assump_multi}, \ref{diff_m_assump} and \ref{bdd_y_assump_local} hold, with $\gamma=2$ in Assumption \ref{smoothness_assump_multi}. \end{theorem} \begin{proof} Part (ii) of Assumption \ref{smoothness_assump_multi} follows from a second order taylor expansion, and part (i) follows by compactness of the support of $X_i$ and continuity of the first two derivatives of the conditional means.
-Part (iv) is immediate from part (ii) of Assumption \ref{int_reg_assump} and the fact that the conditional variance is constant in $\theta$ for this model.
-For Assumption \ref{diff_m_assump}, note that $\frac{d}{d\theta}\bar m_1(\theta,x)=-\frac{d}{d\theta}\bar m_2(\theta,x)=(1,x')$, which is clearly continuous in $(\theta,x)$.
-The second part of that assumption can be verified using this and the second order taylor expansion used to verify part (ii) of Assumption \ref{smoothness_assump_multi}.
+\begin{proof}[Proof of Theorem \ref{int_reg_second_deriv_thm}] First, note that the set of $x$ such that $\bar m_j(\theta,x)=0$ for some $j$ is finite by Lemma \ref{finite_contact_set_lemma}.
+Part (ii) of Assumption \ref{smoothness_assump_multi} follows from a second order Taylor expansion, and part (i) follows by compactness of the support of $X_i$ and continuity of the first two derivatives of the conditional means.
+Part (iv) is immediate from part (ii) of the conditions of the theorem and the fact that the conditional variance is constant in $\theta$ for this model.
+For part (v), note that $\frac{d}{d\theta}\bar m_1(\theta,x)=-\frac{d}{d\theta}\bar m_2(\theta,x)=(1,x')$, which is clearly continuous in $(\theta,x)$.
 Assumption \ref{bdd_y_assump_local} is immediate from the bounds on $W_i^H$ and $W_i^L$. \end{proof}